brmedeiros/dicey9000/readme.txt

 DICEY9000

-v1.0
+v1.1

 dicey9000 is a bot for discord that makes dice rolls.
 It takes commands from users messages starting with '!r'

----Default mode - World of Darkness (WoD)
+---Default mode

-Call it by typing:
+Activate the default roll mode by typing

    !r n

-where n is the number of 10 sided dice to be rolled.
+where n is the number of dices to be rolled.

+---Choose default mode

+You can choose the default roll mode by typing

+   !r set 'mode name'

+There are currently two possible choices:

+* wod

+World of Darkness (WoD) (chosen by default)

+Uses the WoD to count successes and explode dices.
+A successes happens if the dice scores 7 of higher.
 A dice explodes (gets rolled again) if its result is equal to 10.
-A result list is printed and the number f success is shown.
+A result list is printed and the number of successes is shown.

+* simple

+Rolls n 6 sided dices and a list of the results are shown.

 ---Arbitrary roll